tatsumoto-ren/tatsumoto-ren.github.io/blog/faq.md

 You pick it up through immersion over time.
 If you study it deliberately, it's difficult.

-### How strict were you about ALL Japanese ALL the time?

-When I started AJATT I was a full time university student, so it wasn't easy, but I tried to immerse as much as possible.
-I had earphones on in class and while commuting.
-At home I always kept the immersion going.

 ### Can I get fluent with 1 hour a day?

 No, but you can get fluent with 12+ hours a day.